magarSushant/MotoGP-Stewards-Decision-Analysis/README.md

 # _**How to Use This Repository**_

 **Download the Python Scripts**: Follow the steps to replicate the sentiment analysis and data processing.

 **Consult the Report**: Access the PDF report for a comprehensive breakdown of the analysis and recommendations.

-**Examine the Datasets**: Ensure the datasets are properly placed in relevant folders before running the scripts.
+**Examine the Datasets**: Ensure the duplicate relevant datasets are properly placed in relevant folders before running the scripts.

 # _**Disclaimer**_
 This project was created for academic purposes.
 All datasets, including Instagram comments, were collected from publicly available sources.